Admissions Requirements

 • All students must complete online orientation (first semester only).

-• Submit a School/Parent Agreement Form (every semester).
+• Submit a course request via DualEnroll.com (every semester).

-High School students in grades nine (9) through twelve (12) wishing to enroll in a course must submit a “School/Parent Agreement Form,”.
-Forms and transcripts can be submitted electronically.
-The form MUST be signed by the high school principal and by the parent or legal guardian.
-The high school principal, by signing this form, assures the college that the high school student is able to benefit from advanced instruction.
+High School students in grades wishing to enroll in an MSJC class must submit a Class Request via DualEnroll.com every semester/term they wish to enroll.
+Transcripts for Concurrent and Dual Enrollment should be submitted electronically via DualEnroll.com.
+Class request(s) MUST be approved by both the high school principal or designee and by the parent or legal guardian.
+The high school principal, by approving the request, assures the college that the high school student is able to benefit from advanced instruction.

 The student is responsible for completing the college registration process, which includes completion of an application for admission, submitting transcripts, complete the online orientation, and officially registering for classes online.
 This process must be completed by advertised deadlines.
 No late requests will be considered.